TrueSparrowSystems/prompt-eval-be/docs/deployment.md

 To proceed, please create the following secrets in your GitHub repository's settings under Secrets and variables → Actions → New Repository Secret:

-The Docker image is then built and uploaded to the ECR (ECR).
+The Docker image is then built and uploaded to the ECR.
 Helm is responsible for installing or updating the service with the latest Docker image during each deployment.
 As a new deployment occurs, a new Pod is created and enters a running state.
 Once it is verified that the newly spawned Pod is functioning correctly, Kubernetes removes the old Pod and ensures that all requirements are met.